wessenstam/CalmIaaS_Bootcamp/calm_iaas_linux/calm_iaas_linux.rst

 #.
 Review the available selections:

-   - **Category** - Allows you to update the Category for the new Marletplace blueprint.
+   - **Category** - Allows you to update the Category for the new Marketplace blueprint.
    - **Projects Shared With** - Allows you to make the Marketplace blueprint only available to a certain project.

 #.
 Click **Approve**.